-- 12. Emergency procedures: In addition to crewmembers, small craft often carry visitors, paying customers and/or fishing enthusiasts.
-It is vitally important for the safety of everyone aboard that vessel owners/operators train their crew in emergency procedures (Man Overboard, Fire, Abandon Ship, and Distress), and in the proper use of the VHF radio and emergency signaling devices.
-Vessel operators should also consider appointing a competent person to assume command in the event of his/her incapacitation. - C. STANDARDS OF CARE FOR SMALL CRAFT OPERATING IN THE LA/LB PORT AREA DURING TIMES OF RESTRICTED VISIBILITY: Large commercial vessels sometimes have difficulty detecting small craft on their radar equipment.
-When small craft are navigated in the federal channels during times of restricted visibility, the risk of collision increases, and small craft operators should adopt additional safety precautions. - 1.
-Be extra careful in restricted visibility (e.g., fog): Operators of small craft should carefully evaluate the elevated risks associated with navigating during times when visibility is restricted.
-It is recommended that small craft operators should not get underway during times of restricted visibility unless their vessel is radar-equipped and the person directing the vessel's movement is proficient at observing and interpreting radar information. - Extreme caution should be exercised when deciding whether to operate a small craft during restricted visibility conditions.
-Restricted visibility leaves very little time/sea room to visually detect another vessel, assess the collision risk, and take action to avoid collision.
-This is especially true if you are in a larger vessel's blind spot, and/or approaching a larger vessel that cannot maneuver to avoid a collision. - 2.
-Use a radar reflector and AIS: Since fog conditions often develop quickly and unexpectedly, it is recommended that small craft operators carry and use radar reflectors and AIS (Automatic Identification System), which help large commercial vessels and Vessel Traffic Service detect small vessels on their radar and navigation equipment. - 3.
+- 11. Man overboard procedures: In addition to their own crewmembers, small craft often carry visitors, paying customers and fishing enthusiasts.
+It is vitally important to the safety of everyone aboard that vessel owners/operators train their crew in rescue procedures in the event anyone falls overboard, and in the proper use of the VHF radio and emergency signaling flares.
+Vessel operators should also consider appointing a proven mariner to assume command in the event of his/her incapacitation. - C. STANDARDS OF CARE FOR SMALL CRAFT OPERATING IN THE LA/LB PORT AREA DURING TIMES OF RESTRICTED VISIBILITY: Large commercial vessels sometimes have difficulty detecting small craft (fishing boat or recreational craft) on their radar equipment.
+When small craft are navigated in the federal channels during times of restricted visibility, the risk of collision increases and small craft operators should adopt additional safety precautions. - 1.
+Be extra careful in fog: Operators of small craft should carefully evaluate the elevated risks associated with navigating during times when visibility is restricted to less than 600 feet.
+Small craft operators should not get underway during times of restricted visibility unless their vessel is radar-equipped and the person directing the vessel's movement is proficient at observing and interpreting radar information. - Extreme caution should be exercised whenever making a decision to operate a small craft in restricted visibility conditions.
+Restricted visibility leaves very little time/searoom to visually detect another vessel, assess the collision risk, and take action to avoid collision.
+This is especially true if you are in a larger vessel's blind spot, and/or approaching a larger vessel that cannot maneuver to avoid a collision. - Use a radar reflector: Since fog conditions often develop quickly and unexpectedly, small craft operators should carry and use radar reflectors, which help large commercial vessels and Vessel Traffic Service operators detect small vessels on their radar equipment. - 3.
 Maintain an accurate vessel position: Position keeping becomes particularly important when navigating in restricted visibility.
 Electronic positioning equipment, such as a GPS receiver, should be used to fix the vessel's position and monitor the vessel's intended track. - 4.
 Speed is a critical factor in your ability to avoid a collision in restricted visibility.
 Your speed must be reduced to match the existing conditions.
 For your reference, a vessel moving at 10 knots covers 600 feet in 36 seconds.
 With 600 feet of visibility, when another vessel is approaching you on a collision course at the same 10 knots, you both have 18 seconds to take action after sighting each other visually.